w3f/Grant-Milestone-Delivery/deliveries/prosopo-milestone-2.md

-There is a repository called [client-example](https://github.com/prosopo-io/client-example) that demonstrates how to integrate the [procaptcha-react](https://github.com/prosopo-io/procaptcha-react) package into a react app. procaptcha-react is a wrapper of a package called [procaptcha](https://github.com/prosopo-io/procaptcha), which is an interface to the provider API and the protocol smart contract.
-The documentation consists of the READMEs in these three repositories.
+There is a repository called [client-example](https://github.com/prosopo-io/client-example) that demonstrates how to integrate the [procaptcha-react](https://github.com/prosopo-io/procaptcha-react) package into a react app. procaptcha-react is a wrapper of a package called [procaptcha](https://github.com/prosopo-io/procaptcha), which is an interface to the [provider](https://github.com/prosopo-io/provider) API and the [provider](https://github.com/prosopo-io/protocol) smart contract.
+The documentation consists of the READMEs in these repositories.

 ### 0c.
 Testing Guide